|

 this country and the rugged way this country was founded.

 The Pilgrims created a path for all to follow.
-Many years later
+Many years

-here kindled (in Plymouth) hath shown unto many, yea, in some sort, to our
+life here kindled (in Plymouth) hath shown unto many, yea, in some sort, to our

 whole nation."
 Thus did this sturdy remnant "on shores of solitude...plant a